SixArm/mast-cell-help/topics/diphenhydramine/index.md

 Diphenhydramine is an antihistamine that is commonly used to relieve symptoms associated with allergies and allergic reactions.

 It is available over-the-counter.
-In the United States, see brand name Benadryl.
+Brand name: Benadryl.
 Be aware that some Diphenhydramine medications contain artificial colors that may affect individuals, so ask about colorless versions of the medication.

 **Key points:**